 9. Inclusiveness (max.
 300 words)

-- Demonstrate that you have made efforts to be as inclusive as possible in the research project design and implementation (e.g. by including diverse members of the community in the research team when possible; designing and developing a product that will make a difference to and can be used by diverse members of the community; have you ensured a balanced representation of male and female subjects to obtain more objective and reliable results?
+Demonstrate that you have made efforts to be as inclusive as possible in the research project design and implementation.
+For example, have you considered to include diverse members of the community in the research team (whenever possible); are you working to design and develop a product that will make a difference to and can be used by diverse members of the community; have you ensured a balanced representation of male and female subjects to obtain more objective and reliable results?
 How are you going to ensure that your research is accessible to people/institutions who could benefit from its outcomes the most?

 10. Risk and mitigation (max.
 300 words)

 Identify any significant risks in the implementation of this project and describe what measures you would put in place to limit their occurrence and impact.
 It is positive to be aware and plan ahead for the possible challenges that you might face in your research project and their declaration is not going to negatively impact the outcome of your fellowship application.
 An example might be: Medium Risk: low number of survey respondents.
 Mitigation: invite community members to a presentation meeting to explain the purposes (and benefits to them) of the survey.